SvenTiigi/VanMoofKit/README.md

 )
 ```

-> The login credentials aren't persisted or logged they are only used to authenticate against the VanMoof API.
+> **Note**: The login credentials aren't persisted or logged they are only used to authenticate against the VanMoof API.

 Make use of the `vanMoof.isAuthenticated` property to check if the user is already logged in.